TareqHasan18/TestingJenkins/README.md

 # TestingJenkins 1...2...3...
-Changed the ip to public ip
+Changed the ip to public ip address. let see if it is works.